The Drogo 10 - Sunday 17th November 2019

-The Drogo 10 is an exciting and challenging 10 mile multi-terrain race that starts and finishes at Castle Drogo, taking in views of the stunning Teign Valley.
+The Drogo 10 is an exciting and challenging 10 mile multi-terrain race (FRA BM) that starts and finishes at Castle Drogo, taking in views of the stunning Teign Valley.

 From the castle, runners head down the driveway for 600m and across the grass and through the woods on Piddledown Common before descending steeply (take care!) to Sharp Tor and the main downhill track to the river.
 This is a long, occasionally narrow and steep section where overtaking can prove tricky.
 Just remember the sharp left at the bottom!